investingsnippets/investingsnippets.github.io/content/posts/pv-and-funding-ratio.md

 ---
-title: Inflation - Planning Forward!
+title: Present Value & the Funding Ratio - Planning Forward!
 description: How to plan for future cash flows taking into account inflation, taxes and fees.
 date: 2021-05-23T11:00:00.000Z
 topic: investing